johnperry-math/AoC2015/README.md

 I may need to prune states that have already been observed, but I tried that once and either I implemented it wrong or it provided less benefit than cost!

+### 🔒 Day 23: Opening the Turing Lock

+A child is having trouble making sense of the output of a program on her new computer.

+In part 1, you figure out what the program's output should be.

+In part 2, you figure out what the program's output would be when one of the input parameters changes.

+#### Unusual tools

+None in particular.

+#### Experience

+Fun and easy, but it would have been less annoying had the puzzle master specified that `jie` and `jio` step forward one instruction when they _don't_ jump.
+Granted, that's the only thing that really makes sense, but I wasted too much time trying to see whether he specified it somewhere.